Why Is My Magnolia Tree Leaves Turning Yellow?

 Diseases

-There are a number of fungal diseases that can lead to discoloration of the leaves.
+Several fungal diseases can lead to discoloration of the leaves.
 At first, brown or black spots with yellow edges appear on the leaves.

-Over time, the spots will become larger and the leaves will turn yellow.
+Over time, the spots will become more prominent, and the leaves will turn yellow.
 Subsequently, the entire leaf turns yellow and falls off.

 How to fix it:

 Provide the magnolia with several feet of free space for good air exchange.
-Magnolia should get at least 4 to 6 hours of direct sunlight per day.
+Magnolia should get at least 4 to 6 hours of direct sunlight daily.

 Spray magnolia leaves with an aqueous solution of a multi-purpose fungicide.
 Repeat the spraying with a copper fungicide after two weeks.

-Remove any fallen or badly damaged leaves and discard them away from the yard.
+Remove any fallen or badly damaged leaves and discard them from the yard.

 Read more: How do you keep Magnolia healthy and thriving?